platformsh/platformsh-docs/docs/src/development/access-site.md

 Any file [mounts](../configuration/app/storage.md) you have declared in your [app configuration](../configuration/app/_index.md) are writable.

 Additionally, you are logged in as the same user that the web server runs as.
-So you don't have to worry about the common problem of editing a file from the command line and from your application resulting in inconsistent and broken file ownership and permissions.
+So you don't have to worry about editing a file from the command line and from your application resulting in inconsistent and broken file ownership and permissions.

 ## Uploading and downloading files